- Home

 Commentary

-For the first quarter, The Commerce Kansas Tax-Free Fund’s return of 2.01% underperformed the Bloomberg 3-15 Year Blend benchmark of 2.40%.
-Longer maturities were the most additive.
-Hospital, lease and GO sectors performed the best.
-The Fund’s exposures to the power, pre-refunded, and transportation sectors detracted.
+For the first quarter, The Commerce Kansas Tax-Free Fund’s return of -0.15% underperformed the Bloomberg 3-15 Year Blend benchmark of +0.33%.
+Short durations were the most additive.
+The Fund’s cash position and exposures to the pre-refunded and transportation sectors performed the best.
+Water/sewer, power, and General Obligation (GO) sectors detracted.

 Footnotes: